code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/terminal-commands.md

 man ls
 ```

-You can also read more about manuals:
+You can also read more about the manual command itself:
 ```bash
 man man
 ```